operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 kubectl create -f kongIngress.yaml -n operators
 ```

-Output:
+You will see following Output:

 ```

 ```

 Step 3.
-See that Kong Ingress works and relays requests to the application.
+Verify that Kong Ingress works and relays requests to the application.

 ```execute
  PROXY_IP=$(kubectl get service example-kong-kong-proxy -o jsonpath={.spec.clusterIP})